top of page

 Q: What is the mission of the Couture Pattern Museum?

 The mission of the Couture Pattern Museum is to preserve, digitize, and share an exquisite collection of haute couture patterns from the golden age of couture.
-We aim to educate and inspire designers, researchers, and the public by providing access to meticulously curated exhibitions and innovative digital archives and educational material.
-Our commitment extends to fostering appreciation for the craftsmanship and historical significance of couture fashion, ensuring these cultural artifacts are preserved for future generations.
+We educate and inspire students, hobbyists, designers, researchers, and the general public by providing access to meticulously curated exhibitions and innovative digital archives, cultural events, and educational material.
+We are committed to fostering the appreciation for hand craftsmanship and the historical significance of couture fashion.

 Q: Can I visit your museum?

-A: Yes, you can visit us, but we kindly request that you book an appointment online or schedule a sewing session with us in advance.
+A: Yes, you can visit us, but we kindly request that you book an appointment online.
 Due to limited funding, we rely on volunteer staff, including the Founder, and need to schedule appointments to ensure that someone is available to assist you.
 This helps us make the most efficient use of our resources and provide you with the best possible experience.
 Please be aware that when you visit our museum, you will see our current rotating exhibits; we do not display our entire collection for general browsing.
 If you are interested in researching or examining a specific pattern, please inform us prior to your visit so we can accommodate your request.
 This allows us to prepare and ensure you have the best possible experience.

 For more specific information regarding visiting the museum, appointments, or upcoming events, please visit our website or contact us directly through our contact page.
 We look forward to welcoming you to the Couture Pattern Museum and providing you with an enriching experience.